emissary-ingress/emissary/user-guide/monitoring.md

     kubectl apply -f https://getambassador.io/yaml/monitoring/statsd-sink.yaml
     ```

-2. Configure Ambassador to output statistics to statsd
+2. Configure Ambassador Edge Stack to output statistics to statsd

-    In the Ambassador deployment, add the `STATSD_ENABLED` and `STATSD_HOST` environment variables to tell Ambassador where to output stats.
+    In the Ambassador Edge Stack deployment, add the `STATSD_ENABLED` and `STATSD_HOST` environment variables to tell Ambassador Edge Stack where to output stats.

     ```yaml
     ...